-Use this checklist as a resource if you’re buying in Orlando, anywhere in 32801, or throughout Fl.
+Use this checklist as a resource if you’re buying in Melbourne, anywhere in 32940, or throughout Florida.

 Think about what you hope to get out of the property.
 Is there a specific cash flow number you’re looking for?
 What’s the frequency of payment you need?
 What about appreciation?
 As with everything else in investing, there’s sometimes some give-and-take between what you need to give and what you can get for a return, but this is a starting point for you.